 In most cases, these state that motions are passed by the approval of a majority of the directors present at the meeting.
-They often also allow for the chairman to have a casting vote where the directors are split 50/50.
+They often also allow for the chairperson to have a casting vote where the directors are split 50/50.
 They may also set out a minimum number of directors required to be present at a meeting ('quorum') for any decisions to be taken.

 In general, yes.
 Each director will have one vote, and decisions will be carried by a simple majority on a show of hands.
-The chairman may have the right to exercise a casting vote if votes in favour of and against a motion are equal; check the articles.
+The chairperson may have the right to exercise a casting vote if votes in favour for and against a motion are equal; check the articles.
 It should also be remembered that on certain issues individual directors may be prevented from voting by a conflict of interest.

 It is, however, possible for the company's articles of association or a shareholders' agreement to establish some other system.
 A company may wish to avoid deadlock by adopting a provision giving weighted voting rights, possibly in proportion to the directors' shareholdings in the company, on certain matters.

 If the number of directors is below the quorum required by the articles of association to take a decision, then no decision can be taken.
 Obviously, this could cause problems - if, for example, a number of directors were killed in an accident.
 The company's shareholders would then need to call a general meeting to either appoint new directors or amend the articles.
 As far as management of the company is concerned, in the interim the company secretary will have a duty to:

 It is common for a company's articles of association to require directors to be given notice of any board meetings - or even of all the agenda items which can be voted on at the meeting.
 If that is the case, and you were not given appropriate notice, then the decision will be legally invalid.
 You could advise the rest of the board of this fact, and suggest that a properly constituted board meeting be held.
 Failing that, you could apply to the court for the decision to be overturned.